OpenTermsArchive/contrib-versions/Imgur/Privacy Policy.md

 Dispute resolution

 These terms are governed by California law, excluding its conflicts of law principles, and if there is a lawsuit between a user outside the EEA and Imgur, jurisdiction and venue will lie exclusively in the State where the defendant is located, if within the United States, or in Santa Clara County, California otherwise.
-If you are a user located within the EEA and have an unresolved privacy or data use concern that we have not addressed satisfactorily, you have additional recourse mechanisms: First, you may contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
-Second, you may, under certain conditions, invoke binding arbitration for complaints regarding Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms.
-For additional information please see https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

 Changes to this Privacy Policy